Corporate law

 Contributor-Level 7

-Corporate Law course teaches candidates about the legalities that govern corporations and businesses.
+The Corporate Law is a specialized subset of business law.
+It teaches candidates about the legalities that govern businesses.
 Basically, it entails the rights of employees, consumers, and stakeholders.
 Hence, this course covers everything that is required to manage an established business and corporate ethically.

 New answer posted